Common Questions About HIV And STDs: Symptoms And Tests

 Trichomonas exhibits different symptoms among men and women.

-Trichomonas is common among men and women, and there are multiple reasons one can get this disease.
+Trichomonas is common among men and women, and one can get this disease for multiple reasons.
 These include:

 An STD testing should be done if you tick the above list.